-- See "Saving Editing Results" ➤ "Saving as a separate image" (p.95) for information on saving images.
-When selecting the image type in step 3, select [HEIF (.HIF)] from [Save as type] and then save the image. - You cannot select the image quality or compression rate when saving in HEIF format. - You can [Save], [Save As], [Convert and save], or [Batch process] HEIF images. - You can save a HEIF image as a JPEG or TIFF image.
+- Canon HEVC Codec can be downloaded from the Canon Web site. - See "Saving Editing Results" "Saving as a separate image" (p.93) for information on saving images.
+When selecting the image type in step 3, select [HEIF (.HEIC)] from [Save as type] and then save the image. - You cannot select the image quality or compression rate when saving in HEIF format. - You can [Save], [Save As], [Convert and save], or [Batch process] HEIF images. - You can save a HEIF image as a JPEG or TIFF image.
 (It is saved as an SDR image.)